Erca94/HandMadeDistributedFileSystem/README.md

   - **port_metadata**: the port on which is exposed the MongoDB instance for this Namenode;
   - **priority**: the priority of the Namenode.

-After having configured the system, the admin must just to run the Datanodes and Namenodes;

-to run a Namenode, go on the shell and type: **python3 namenode.py NAMENODE_NUMBER**; example: **python3 namenode.py namenode1**

-to run a Datanode, go on the shell and type: **python3 datanode.py DATANODE_NUMBER**; example: **python3 datanode.py datanode1**
+After having configured the system, the admin must just to run first the Namenodes and then the Datanodes; to run a Namenode, go on the shell and type: **python3 namenode.py NAMENODE_NUMBER**; example: **python3 namenode.py namenode1** to run a Datanode, go on the shell and type: **python3 datanode.py DATANODE_NUMBER**; example: **python3 datanode.py datanode1**
 As explained previously, at the beginning there will be two users available:

 - the first one is the root, for the admin, **username**: root, **password**: root1.
 - the second one is the default user, **username**: user, **password**: user1.

+After having runned the Namenodes and the Datanodes, on a client node run the client, typing **python3 client.py**; once the client is running, you can type any command you want.
 That's it, the game is done!